Udbhav-Teja/Sark-Tank-India/README.md

 **Investments Made**
-Throughout Season of SharkTank US, the Sharks evaluated numerous business pitches and invested in ventures that showcased innovation, market potential, and strong entrepreneurial leadership.
+Throughout the Season of SharkTank US, the Sharks evaluated numerous business pitches and invested in ventures that showcased innovation, market potential, and strong entrepreneurial leadership.